Roids-Dev/twprp_policefine/README.md

 # twprp_policefine
  A very simple system for police/lawmen to fine residents in RedM.
-Made for the VORP Framework by Roids#9757 for The Wack Pack RP - RedM Project
+Made with the VORP Framework by Roids#9757 for The Wack Pack RP - RedM Project

  HOW TO USE: